MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 # Challenges

 * Would you consider using *appointment* activity as part of the solution?
 What would it change?
+* How to enforce the scheduled end to be after the scheduled start?
 * Add support for multiple meetings during a single visit.
 * Secure the building access not only for external contacts but for internal staff member as well.
 * Visits to certain buildings require management approval.
 What would the approval process change in the data model?